Scientific Review Committee

-All cancer-related treatment or preventive intervention research protocols being submitted to the Cancer Consortium IRBs (CC-IRB or WIRB) must receive scientific review as mandated by NCI.
-All trials are included -- industry-sponsored, cooperative groups, NIH, unfunded -- regardless of funding source.
+All cancer-related intervention research protocols being submitted must receive scientific review as mandated by NCI.
+All trials are included -- industry-sponsored, NCTN, NIH, unfunded -- regardless of funding source.
 Clinical Research Support coordinates the scientific review for the Cancer Consortium.
 The scientific review process has been structured to support the full range of research embodied by the Cancer Consortium.

 Scientific Review Committee

 To accommodate the breadth of expertise required for scientific review, membership is comprised of two multi-disciplinary subcommittees.
-Expertise represented in each subcommittee includes laboratory science, clinical trial design and conduct, biostatistics, pharmacy, nursing and oncology specialties.
+Expertise represented in each subcommittee includes laboratory science, clinical trial design and conduct, biostatistics, pharmacy, nursing, oncology, and prevention, cancer control and population-based science specialties.